This is the same sushi rice recipe that my now 80 year old Japanese mother used to make sushi for me when I was growing

 And I don't want to try to split hairs here, because if you want to make the "best" sushi rice you should try to use the short grain.
-But... with that said, you CAN use medium grain if you can't find a short grain rice (Kokuho Rose and Nishiki both are a medium grain and would be my last choice if I could not find a premium short grain Japanese rice).
+But... with that said, you CAN use medium grain if you can't find a short grain rice (Kokuho Rose and Nishiki both are a medium grain and would be an adequate choice if I could not find a premium short grain Japanese rice).
 Just try to buy a premium quality that is "First Crop" or "New Variety".

 Look for "First Crop" or "New Variety" on the bag for this Sushi Rice Recipe...